How A Shirt From Target Helped A Survivor Of Deadly Amtrak Crash Heal

 "I remember thinking, the world must have ended.
 I completely accepted death and I was ready to die," she says.

 Janie survived that day.
 She lost her laptop, her ID, her bag.
-But her mother — who raced to Jamie's hospital bed — kept her clothes.
+But her mother — who raced to Janie's hospital bed — kept her clothes.

 "I don't think my mom threw them away because she wasn't sure how my life was going to unfold after [the accident] or how I was going to unfold after that," Janie says.